 Pyrethrins are pesticides that are naturally found in various chrysanthemum flowers.
 Pyrethrins are toxic to insects, including mites, but are milder and more natural than other insecticides.

-While pyrethrins are effective, they only work for a short period, so they need to be regularly reapplied.
+While pyrethrins are effective, they only work for a short period, so they need to be reapplied.

 Permethrin is another natural insecticide that’s extracted from the oil glands on the seeds of the Tanacetum cineariaefolium plant.
 It provides long-lasting protection against mites and kills eggs and nymphs as well as adults.

 Both work by paralyzing the mites until they die.
-You can find them both in powder and liquid forms.
+You can find them in powder and liquid forms.
 You can use the powder in the same way as Sevin dust.

 If you prefer, you can apply the spray to your parrot’s body with a small hand towel, paying particular attention under the wings and around the vent.

 Oral medications, such as dewormers, are an effective treatment against mites.
 In particular, Ivermectin has been proven to work against parrot mites.
 Most vets recommend placing it in your parrot’s drinking water.